 - (2) For 2019, the Compensation Committee determined that the CEO and CFO would receive their bonuses in the form of equity awards in lieu of cash; Mr. Troendle received 1,823 shares of restricted stock and Mr. Geiger received 822 restricted stock units as part of their bonuses.
 As described in note (3) below, they each also received stock options as part of their bonuses.
-For a further description of long-term equity incentive compensation awarded to our NEOs, see the discussion under "Long-Term Equity Incentive Compensation" beginning on page 29.
-All restricted stock awards and restricted stock unit awards granted to any NEOs have been valued based on the market price of the Company's common stock on the date of grant as quoted on the NASDAQ Global Select Market.
-We provide information regarding the assumptions used to calculate the value of all restricted stock awards and restricted stock unit awards made to executive officers in 2019 in our Annual Report on Form 10-K for 2019 under the section captioned "Stock Based Compensation" in Management's Discussion and Analysis and Note 9 to our financial statements. - (3) For 2019, the Compensation Committee determined that the CEO and CFO would receive their bonuses in the form of equity awards in lieu of cash; Mr. Troendle received 11,936 stock options and Mr. Geiger received 5,384 stock options as part of their bonuses.
+All restricted stock awards and restricted stock unit awards granted to any NEOs have been valued based on the market price of the Company's common stock on the date of grant as quoted on the NASDAQ Global Select Market. - (3) For 2019, the Compensation Committee determined that the CEO and CFO would receive their bonuses in the form of equity awards in lieu of cash; Mr. Troendle received 11,936 stock options and Mr. Geiger received 5,384 stock options as part of their bonuses.
 As described in note (2) above, Mr. Troendle also received restricted stock awards and Mr. Geiger also received restricted stock unit awards as part of their bonuses.
-For a further description of long-term equity incentive compensation awarded to our NEOs, see the discussion under "Long-Term Equity Incentive Compensation beginning on page 29.
-All stock option awards granted to any NEOs have been valued based on the fair value of the option awards using the Black-Scholes-Merten option pricing model.
-We provide information regarding the assumptions used to calculate the value of all option awards made to executive officers in 2019 in our Annual Report on Form 10-K for 2019 under the section captioned "Stock Based Compensation" in Management's Discussion and Analysis and Note 9 to our financial statements. - (4) The amount shown in this column in 2019 for Mr. Geiger and Mr. Ewald consists exclusively of fully vested 401(k) matching contributions paid to his account by the Company.
-The amounts shown in this column in 2019 for Mr. Troendle and Ms. Burwig consist of fully vested 401(k)
+All stock option awards granted to any NEOs have been valued based on the fair value of the option awards using the Black-Scholes-Merton option pricing model.
+We provide information regarding the assumptions used to calculate the value of all option awards made to executive officers in 2020 in our Annual Report on Form 10-K for 2020 under the section captioned "Stock Based Compensation" in Management's Discussion and Analysis and Note 9 to our financial statements. - (4) The amount shown in this column in 2020 for Mr. Geiger and Mr. Ewald consists exclusively of fully vested 401(k) matching contributions paid to his account by the Company.
+The amounts shown in this column in 2020 for Mr. Troendle and Ms. Burwig consist of fully vested 401(k) matching contributions of \$11,400 each paid to their respective accounts by the Company and incremental costs of \$13,173 and \$35,329, respectively, attributable to personal usage of Company provided aircraft paid for by the Company on their behalf.
+For multi-leg hybrid flights in which at least one leg consists of personal use, the incremental cost of personal use is calculated based on the difference between the actual cost of the personal and business legs of the flight and the hypothetical cost that would have been incurred if only the business legs of the flight occurred, using costs provided by the chartered jet service provider.
+Pursuant to Company policy, for personal use of Company provided aircraft in which both Mr. Troendle and Ms. Burwig are present, incremental cost is allocated to Mr. Troendle for purposes of the Summary Compensation Table unless the incremental cost specifically relates to Ms. Burwig.